AffiliateWP/affiliatewp-affiliate-info/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 1.0.5 =
+* Fix: Compatibility with the Affiliate Landing Pages pro add-on, allowing affiliate info to be shown on first page load.

 = 1.0.4 =
 * New: Compatibility with the Custom Affiliate Slugs pro add-on